HeadBeeGuy/alt-activities/README.md

 - A function to generate yaml files for localization.
 It needs to take the en.yml file and automatically insert any missing strings into localized yml files.
 - Clean up CRUD actions and add tests for Tag Categories
-- Improve school level pages - show things like warm-ups for each level.
 - Make the grammar page look less ugly
-- Add an accessible index page for front page posts
 - Improve the textbook index page - sort by level and make them look a lot less ugly

 ---